 Answer: Quantity B is greater

-Start by listing out the elements in the quantities.
+Start by listing the elements in each quantity.

-The elements in Quantity A, , are the ones that are shared in both List and List : .
+The elements in Quantity A, , are the values that appear in both List and List : .
 Their sum is .

-The elements in Quantity B, , are the ones that are present in either List or List : .
+The elements in Quantity B, , are the values that appear in either List or List : .
 Their sum is .

 Sign up for free to take 2 quiz questions on this topic